Erastus B. Wolcott: Personal life and legacy

 Erastus Wolcott met and married his first wife, Elizabeth Jane Dousman, at Fort Mackinac, Michigan.
 They had six children together, but four died in infancy.
 Elizabeth died in 1860.

 In 1869, he advocated for admitting Laura J. Ross to the Milwaukee City Medical Society.
 Ross was the third woman in the United States to earn a medical degree, and the first in Wisconsin.
 Shortly after her admission, Ross and Wolcott married, and Ross took the name Laura Ross Wolcott.
 She survived him and later became a leader in the Women's suffrage movement.
+Both are buried at Forest Home Cemetery in Milwaukee.

 Wolcott is immortalized with a 15ft bronze equestrian statue in the center of Milwaukee's Lake Park.
 The statue was crafted by Francis Herman Packer.